onap/vnfrqts-requirements/docs/Chapter5.rst

 the VNF TOSCA package.
 Using the VNF SDK tools, the VNF package can be validated and tested.

-2. The VNF vendor can provide a special VNFM driver in ONAP, which is a microservice providing a translation interface from VF-C to the special VNFM.
-The interface definitions of special VNFM adaptors are provided by the VNF vendors themselves.
+2. The VNF provider can provide a special VNFM driver in ONAP, which is a microservice providing a translation interface from VF-C to the special VNFM.
+The interface definitions of special VNFM adaptors are provided by the VNF providers themselves.

 d.
 Creating Special VNFM Adaptor Microservices
 ==============================================